 In short, by 1988, Shell was not only aware of the potential threats posed by climate change, it was open about its own role in creating the conditions for a warming world.
 Similar documents by ExxonMobil, oil trade associations, and utility companies have emerged in recent years, though this Shell document is a rare, early, and concrete accounting of climate responsibility by an oil major.

 The report also includes this precautionary warning: “However, by the time the global warming becomes detectable it could be too late to take effective countermeasures to reduce the effects or even to stabilize the situation.”

 Fossil fuels are driving CO2 emissions

 Throughout the report, Shell acknowledges the central role of fossil fuels, and oil in particular, in increasing CO2 emissions.
 While the authors note the uncertainties and limitations of contemporary climate models — particularly around the timing and intensity of impacts — there is little ambiguity about the responsibility of the oil industry.
 The report states, “Although CO2 is emitted to the atmosphere through several natural processes… the main cause of increasing CO2 concentrations is considered to be fossil fuel burning.”

 Later, the authors quantify Shell’s products’ unique contribution to global CO2 emissions by segment.
 According to this internal analysis, Shell’s products (oil, gas, and coal) were responsible for 4% of total global carbon emissions in 1984.
-This is one of the earliest examples of carbon accounting by an oil major, and consistent with Richard Heede’s “Carbon Majors” methodology of tracing carbon responsibility back to the producers.
+This is one of the earliest examples of full carbon accounting by an oil major, and a larger number than calculated within Richard Heede’s “Carbon Majors” methodology of tracing carbon responsibility back to the producers.

 Climate change could have costly and significant impacts